Jeannie (TV series): Production

 Jeannie was a Hanna-Barbera production, with the company's founders William Hanna and Joseph Barbera serving as the show's executive producers.
 Charles August Nichols was the director, and Iwao Takamoto was the producer.
 I Dream of Jeannie creator Sidney Sheldon is not included in the credits for Jeannie, which The A.V.
 Club's Will Harris attributes to the extreme differences between the two shows.
 Hanna-Barbera had created Jeannie as a way to appeal to a younger demographic.
 The musical director was Hoyt Curtin and music supervisor was Paul DeKorte.
 Jeannie was a co-production between Hanna-Barbera and Columbia Pictures, as Columbia's Screen Gems television division was the owner of I Dream of Jeannie.
 Hanna-Barbera had a long association with Columbia and Screen Gems as they distributed their earlier shows, including The Flintstones and The Jetsons.
 However, the rights to all Hanna-Barbera properties were transferred to Warner Bros. after the studio purchased the company in 1996.
-Hanna-Barbera did not, however, animate the titles for the original I Dream of Jeannie--that was DePatie-Freleng--but they did animate a variety of opening titles (including both Darrins) for Screen Gems' Bewitched.
+Hanna-Barbera did not, however, animate the titles for the original I Dream of Jeannie—that was DePatie-Freleng—but they did animate a variety of opening titles (including both Darrins) for Screen Gems' Bewitched.

 Barbara Eden was replaced by Julie McWhirter as the voice of Jeannie.
-Mark Hamill provides the voice for Corey Anders, in his first voice-acting job.
+Mark Hamill provides the voice for Corey Anders in his first voice-acting job.
 Along with voicing the character, he sings the theme music.
-Hamill would not become well known as a voice actor until his role as the Joker in the television show Batman: The Animated Series.
+Hamill would not become well known as a voice actor until his role as Joker in the television show Batman: The Animated Series.

-Bob Hastings and Joe Besser portray Henry Glopp and Babu, respectively.
-Besser was a successful voice actor during the 1970s and 1980s; along with Jeannie, he also voiced regular characters in the television programs The Houndcats and Yogi's Space Race.
+Bob Hastings voiced Henry Glopp, who was the animated counterpart of Bill Daily's Major Roger Healey character from the live-action TV series, while Joe Besser portrayed the comic foil Babu.
+Besser, a veteran actor of 40 years by 1973, had become active as a successful voice actor during the 1970s and 1980s; along with Jeannie, he also voiced regular characters in the television programs The Houndcats and Yogi's Space Race.
 He had previously appeared in an I Dream of Jeannie episode, alongside the members of The Three Stooges.
 Debbie, Mark, and Mrs. Anders are played by Arlene Golonka, Michael Bell, and Janet Waldo, respectively.
-John Stephenson and Tommy Cook voice Great Hadji and S. Melvin Farthinggale.
+Mrs. Anders is voiced by Ginny Tyler in episode 11 ("The Blind Date") and Janet Waldo in episode 16 ("The Wish").
+John Stephenson and Tommy Cook voice Great Hadji and S. Melvin Farthinghill (a.k.a.
+Smellvin) respectively.
 Sherry Alberoni, Julie Bennett, Don Messick, and Ginny Tyler provide additional voice-acting for the series.